 Legal: Presented to attorneys, judges, or legislators who have actively supported safety issues, thus strengthening existing laws and creating new laws that impact communities to help improve or reduce highway safety-related behaviors.

 Messaging/Media: Presented to individuals or organizations, including but not limited to media representatives or news outlets, that have created messaging, used an innovative outreach method or has helped spread the word about traffic safety through reporting or programming.

 Occupant Protection: Presented for promoting and encouraging the use of safety belts and/or child safety seats through creative and innovative programs and activities.

-Transportation Safety: Presented for developing approaches in the public and/or private sector, encouraging, educating, and/or promoting traffic safety to improve safety for drivers and riders. (**MODIFIED CATEGORY FOR 2019**)
+Transportation Safety: Presented for developing approaches in the public and/or private sector, encouraging, educating, and/or promoting traffic safety to improve safety for drivers and riders. (**MODIFIED CATEGORY **)

 Youth Traffic Safety: Presented to persons or programs educating youth and spreading the message on the importance of youth traffic safety.

-Fire/Emergency Medical Services: Presented for actions at crash scenes or for activities or efforts that have a broader impact on improving at-scene safety and/or survivability and injury reduction for victims. (**NEW CATEGORY FOR 2019**)
+Fire/Emergency Medical Services: Presented for actions at crash scenes or activities or efforts that have a broader impact on improving at-scene safety and/or survivability and injury reduction for victims. (**NEWEST CATEGORY **)